coffincw/UMass-STEM-Discord-Bot/README.md

   - The bot removes the specified role from the user (if they have it)
 - getlist
   - Prints out an organized list of roles available with the get command
-- myroles
+- myroles [optional: @user]
-  - Prints out the calling users roles organized by category
+  - Prints out the calling user's (or mentioned user's) roles organized by category

 ### General
 - members
     - Outputs the current number of members in the server
-- leaderboard
+- leaderboard [optional: #channel]
-    - Displays the top 10 most active users on the server measured by quantity of messages
+    - Displays the top 10 most active users on the server (or mentioned channel) measured by quantity of messages
 - help
     - Displays the available *Role* and *General* commands
 - memehelp